Sessional lecturer in Archaeology

 Introduction to Geographic Information Systems (GEOG 2113)

-Johnson, N. (Forthcoming) From Malvern to the Irish Sea: Early Bronze Age round barrows in a border landscape.
+Johnson, N. (2017) Early Bronze Age round barrows of the Anglo-Welsh border, BAR British Series 632.
 Oxford: British Archaeological Reports

 Trelystan and Four Crosses: Bronze Age burial through time.
 Paper presented at Understanding the Marches: a day school to celebrate the work of Bill Britnell and CPAT.
 Shrewsbury, May 2014